claymfischer/ontogeny/unix_environment.md

 If you log into a server all the time, you'll want to set up your ssh keys so it doesn't prompt you for your password.
 A typical way to do this:

-1. On your laptop, run `$ ssh-keygen` ..
+1. On your laptop, run `$ ssh-keygen`.
-...
 Generally, go with the default options.
 Hit enter at the prompts, leaving them blank. ..
 2. Take the generated contents of `~/.ssh/rsa_id.pub` and paste the line into one line on `~/.ssh/authorized_keys` on the server(s) you want to ssh into.
-...
 If you run into trouble, be sure to check permissions of `authorized_keys` - it won't work if it's readable by others.
 Try `$ chmod 600 authorized_keys`.